jkschin/hackerspace/ctci/chapter_1/1.1/README.md

+Determine if a string has all unique characters.
+What if you can't use additional data structures?

 A really simple problem.
 Writing it in C++ to get familiar with it again and make C++ my go-to language.
 I only wrote 2 test cases for this and had to compile the code twice just to test it.
 There has to be a better way to do this.